VicktrK/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the absolute name of the working directory
+A script to display the contents of the current working directory